MetPX/sarracenia/docs/source/Explanation/DetectFileReady.rst

 *delete* option will keep the number of files in directory at any one point small and minimize the time to notice new ones.
 In such optimal conditions, noticing files in a hundredth of a second is reasonable to expect.
-Any method will work well for such trees, but the sr3_watch defaults (inotify) are usually the lowest overhead.
+Any method will work well for such trees, but the watch defaults (inotify) are usually the lowest overhead.

 When the tree gets large, the decision can change based on a number of factors,